-The Board continues to meet 7/8 times a year, and the Advisory council attends the museum 2 or 3 times.
-The senior Museum staff meet regularly to review progress on business development and strategic issues and make proposals to the Board of trustees.
+The Board continues to meet seven to eight times a year, and the Advisory Council attends the museum two or three times (although the latter did not meet in 2020).
+The senior Museum staff meet regularly to review progress on business development and strategic issues and make proposals to the Board of Trustees.